Best Instant Tents: 7 Top Models

 • No vestibule storage space

-Bottom-Line: More waterproof than other pop-up tents on our list and big enough for two queen air mattresses.
+Bottom-Line: The best waterproof instant tent on our list and big enough for two queen air mattresses.

 Toogh 3-4 Person Instant Dome Tent